 - Add the rum.
 Once everything is pureed, pour the coconut milk mixture into the bottle with the rum and shake well to combine.

 - Chill in fridge.
 Chill for at least 4 hours before serving, but overnight is best if you can wait.
-This will help to thicken the coquito, but will also help the flavors meld together.
+This will give the coquito time to thicken and will also help the flavors meld together.

 - Serve and enjoy!
 Pour your chilled coquito into cocktail glasses, then start sipping!

-- Thinner: In the blending step, skip the optional shredded coconut and add a little extra evaporated milk.
-You can also add less of the thick coconut cream from the top of the coconut milk, or leave it out altogether.
+- If you want to make it thinner: During the blending step, leave out the shredded coconut and add a little more evaporated milk.
+You can also use less of the thick cream from the top of the coconut milk or skip it altogether.

 - Coconut Garnish: Want a festive shredded coconut rim like in the photos?
 Coat the rim of the glass in honey and them press it into shredded coconut!
 You can also sprinkle a little cinnamon or freshly grated nutmeg on top!

-- Shake Before Serving: The ingredients can separate as it sits, so give it a good shake before pouring.
+- Shake Before Serving: Coquito ingredients can separate as it sits, so give it a good shake before pouring.

 Variation Ideas